Skip to main content

 Severity: Info.
 Default channels: In app only.

-A specific search term has burned through at least 2x the campaign's average cost per acquisition over the last 14 days with zero conversions.
+A specific search term spends at least 2x the campaign's average cost per acquisition over the last 14 days, with zero conversions.
 The fix is one click: add the search term as a negative keyword on the campaign or ad group.

 Default formula.
 Spend on the term over the last 14 days is at least 2x the campaign's average cost per acquisition from the last 30 days, AND conversions on the term over the last 14 days equal zero.
 Absolute floor: spend on the term over the last 14 days is at least $15, or at least 5x the campaign's average cost per click from the last 30 days.